-In general, an employee is supposed to use sick leave for purposes related to medical treatment.
-An employee can use sick time to care for their own health or sometimes that of a child or family member.
+In general, employees are supposed to use sick leave for purposes related to medical care for themselves.
+In many cases, laws on paid and unpaid sick leave also allow employees to use sick time to care for a child or family member.

-Am I required to offer my employees sick leave?
+Am I required to offer my employees paid sick leave?

-- Massachusetts, an employer has to give a minimum of one hour of earned sick time for every thirty hours worked by an employee.
-This sick time must be paid sick leave if the employer has 11 or more employees.
+- Massachusetts requires employers to give a minimum of one hour of sick leave for every thirty hours worked by an employee.
+This sick time must be paid if the employer has 11 or more employees.

-Some of these laws require employers offer sick leave to employees for a number of health-related situations, like caring for themselves or caring for a child.
-So make sure to check both your state’s Department of Labor website and your county and city websites to know the rules that apply to your businessUpdated January 24, 2018
+Make sure to check both your state’s Department of Labor website and your county and city websites so you know the rules that apply to your business.

 This article provides general information and shouldn’t be construed as legal or HR advice.
 Since employment laws may change over time and can vary by location and industry, please consult a lawyer or HR expert for advice specific to your business.